Ultimate experiences and exquisite pearls in a superb setting

 On the south side of the peninsula is Ago Bay , where a maze of little strips of land stretch out into a massive cluster of little islands.

 The grandest way to navigate the complex channels is on the Kashikojima España Cruise, which will take you to a local pearl factory for a tour.
-It turns out that the area has historical ties to Valencia in Spain, which has a sister state relationship with Mie Prefecture.
+Mie Prefecture and Valencia, Spain, are linked by a sister city partnership.

 In fact, the area is home to Shima Spain Village , a family-friendly, Spanish-themed amusement park.
 Here, you can enjoy rollercoasters, parades, dance performances, shows and an eclectic array of foods and alcoholic beverages.